daryl-sf/city-pop-stack/README.md

 This starts your app in development mode, rebuilding assets on file changes.

-### Relevant code:

-This is a pretty simple note-taking app, but it's a good example of how you can build a full stack app with Architect and Remix.
-The main functionality is creating users, logging in and out, and creating and deleting notes.

-- creating users, and logging in and out [./app/models/user.server.ts](./app/models/user.server.ts)
-- user sessions, and verifying them [./app/session.server.ts](./app/session.server.ts)
-- creating, and deleting notes [./app/models/note.server.ts](./app/models/note.server.ts)

-The database that comes with `arc sandbox` is an in memory database, so if you restart the server, you'll lose your data.
-The Staging and Production environments won't behave this way, instead they'll persist the data in DynamoDB between deployments and Lambda executions.

 ## Deployment

 This Remix Stack comes with two GitHub Actions that handle automatically deploying your app to production and staging environments.
 By default, Arc will deploy to the `us-west-2` region, if you wish to deploy to a different region, you'll need to change your [`app.arc`](https://arc.codes/docs/en/reference/project-manifest/aws)